-This course will help students to build and shape basic understanding about Medival Punjabi Poetry ,Literay Critical Analysis of Short Stories , Contextual perspective of Vaar-Kaav, Jung-Naama etc. .
-Students will also analyse Literature and Society , Literature and Personality ,Literature and Style, Literature and Psychology etc. .
-In this course students will analyse Dialect, its definition and identical techniques of Dialect.
-It willhelp to build a strong base for Masters' Degree Course.
+This course will help students to build and shape basic understanding about Medival Punjabi Poetry, Literaty Critical Analysis of Short Stories, Contextual perspective of Vaar-Kaav, Jung-Naama etc. .
+Students will also analyse Literature and Society, Literature and Personality, Lit